Skip to main content

 Review and generate

-After gathering enough information, the AI will show a summary.
-Review it and confirm to generate the Research Context Brief.
+After gathering enough information, the assistant will show a summary.
+Review it and confirm to generate the research context brief.

 5